The Best 4 Megaphones

 The term ‘megaphone’ was first used to describe an invention by Thomas Edison, who in 1878 was attempting to create a device that would be beneficial to people with hearing difficulties.

-Edison’s megaphone worked well enough as to amplify a whisper loudly enough that it could be heard from up to 304 metres (1000 ft) away, with a regular speaking tone capable of traveling more than two miles.
-There’s no denying that the first megaphone to be called a megaphone worked exceedingly well.
+Edison’s version worked well enough as to amplify a whisper loudly enough that it could be heard from up to 304 metres (1000 ft) away, with a regular speaking tone capable of traveling more than two miles.
+There’s no denying that the first one to be called a megaphone worked exceedingly well.
 There was, however, one key design flaw – it was bloody gigantic!

 Eventually, smaller, more portable versions of this megaphone were produced.
 They were used mainly by the military and emergency services, as well as entertainers, showmen, singers and film directors.
 Think of the classic image of a circus Ringmaster shouting “step right up, ladies and gentlemen, boys and girls!” and you’re pretty much there.

-These types of megaphones, though still in existence today, were effectively replaced by electric microphones in the 1950’s and 60’s, which is a good thing, as it’s hard to imagine our favourite rock n roll icons looking anywhere near as cool when wielding a gigantic metal cone instead of a sleek little microphone.
+These types, though still in existence today, were effectively replaced by electric microphones in the 1950’s and 60’s, which is a good thing, as it’s hard to imagine our favourite rock n roll icons looking anywhere near as cool when wielding a gigantic metal cone instead of a sleek little microphone.

 Electric public address systems first appeared in the 1920’s, but portable versions didn’t emerge until after the invention of the transistor in 1947.
 The first transistorised megaphone, the direct precursor to the kind we use today, was the EM-202, which was created by the TOA corporation in 1954.

-By far the most important component of a megaphone is its cone-like shape.
+By far the most important component of a megaphone is its cone shaped much like a trumpet.
 This shape directs the sound towards an intended target or area.
 When you’re talking, the sound leaves you and travels more-or-less in the direction that your head is facing.

 However, anyone who has tried to hold a conversation in high winds or through noisy obstructions such as traffic, roadworks or loud music knows that it can be hard in some cases for your voice to reach the intended listener.

-If you really need to get the message across in such cases, you may find yourself cupping both hands around your mouth and calling in the direction of the other person.
-To some extent, this is a natural megaphone, as it works on many of the same principles.
+If you really need to get the message across in such cases, you may find yourself cupping both hands around your mouth like a trumpet and calling in the direction of the other person.
+To some extent, this is a natural amplifier, as it works on many of the same principles.
 The sound is less able to scatter as it is directed through the cone, which therefore has an amplifying effect.

 Further amplification occurs from the sound waves themselves.
 Whenever sound waves travel through a narrow area and into a wider one (i.e., from the mouth to the air outside the mouth) some of those sound waves are reflected back towards the source of the sound.
 This has a muting effect on the overall loudness and clarity of that sound.

-However, when sound waves leave your mouth and travel down the length of a megaphone, the size and shape of the megaphone allows fewer sound waves to be reflected back, this amplifies the volume of your voice considerably.
+However, when sound waves leave your mouth and travel down the length of it, the size and shape of the cone allows fewer sound waves to be reflected back, this amplifies the volume of your voice considerably.

 Electric megaphones operate via similar principles, but with the addition of a microphone that converts sound waves into electrical signals which are then emitted by the amplifier, making them louder, but also more compact and portable, than their traditional forebears.